edgesnni/QUOKKA/README.md

     For the client, insert server's ip in iperf3 -c

+## In run.sh

+    MODEL="" # 'eenet18' 'eenet34' 'eenet50' 'eenet101' 'eenet152' 'eenet20' 'eenet32' 'eenet44' 'eenet56' 'eenet110'

+    DATASET="" # 'cifar10' 'tiny-imagenet'

+    NUM_EXIT= # Integer from 2
+    TYPE_EXITS="" # 'bnpool', 'pool', 'plain'
+    EXIT_THRESHOLD= # Number from 0.0 to 1.0
+    DISTR_EXITS="" # 'gold_ratio' 'pareto' 'fine' 'linear'
+    BATCH= # Integer from 1
+    TRAINED_MODEL=".pth" # Name of file in same repository containing trained model

 # Usage

-Inference is initiated using the main run.sh script, which handles the distributed setup and calls the necessary Python files. run.sh needs to be manually modified to determine
+Inference is initiated using the main run.sh script, which handles the distributed setup and calls the necessary Python files. run.sh needs to be manually modified, along with throttle.sh and common.sh
--the name of the .pth file where the trained model is stored -the dataset to use for inference
--the model contained in the .pth file
--the desired number of exits (must be same as what was trained on) -the exit type (must be same as what was trained on) -the method of distribution of exits (must be same as what was trained on) -the confidence threshold

 ## 1. Plaintext Inference (No arguments)